-Terminal Monitoring
+Terminal Logging

 Azu provides stunning, colorful performance reports that make monitoring your application's performance a visual delight.
 The beautiful terminal logging system transforms raw metrics into eye-catching, informative displays.